 Painting calipers yourself can be much cheaper than a professional paint job.
-If you already have the tools to partially remove the calipers, you can buy caliper cleaning supplies and paint for around $30.
+If you already have the tools to partially remove the calipers, you can buy caliper cleaning supplies (Amazon paid partner link) and paint for under $50 total.

 Painting calipers is relatively simple compared to most other work you could do on your own car.
 To paint the calipers, you have to remove them from the wheel (but leave them attached to the brake lines), cover everything to avoid paint overspray, and then clean the calipers before painting them.
 Removing the calipers from the wheel can typically be done in under half an hour.

 When choosing paint, be sure to buy high heat paint, as calipers are exposed to high temperatures during the braking process.
 High heat spray paint is also affordable — you can buy a can for around $10 on Amazon (paid partner link).
 You might also consider buying a basic face mask and protective eyewear to protect yourself from paint fumes while applying the spray paint.

 You can also buy caliper painting kits if you want to save yourself the trouble of buying supplies separately.
 While these are a little more expensive than buying supplies separately — between $20 and $60 on Amazon (paid partner link) — you’ll be sure that all of your painting supplies are suited for caliper painting.
 Note that cleaning supplies are often not included in these kits.

 There are several online resources and step-by-step guides for caliper painting.
 For a visual explanation of how to paint calipers yourself, you can use the following video:

 Powder coating is an alternative option to traditional painting that you can use to paint your car’s calipers.
 Powder coating provides a durable, professional finish that resists chipping and scratching better than paint does.
 You can choose to get this done professionally, or you can do the work yourself.